ibkdizzu/DevIntProjs/6.WEB-SOLUTION/Readme.md

 2. Install WordPress and connect it to a remote MySQL database server.
 - We want to solidify our skill of deploying Web and DB tiers of Web solution.

-# LAUNCH AN EC2 INSTANCE THAT WILL SERVE AS “WEB SERVER”
+# LAUNCH AN EC2 INSTANCE
 Launch an EC2 instance that will serve as "Web Server".

 ![alt text](images/1.redhat.PNG)